 "I...I never expected any of this," she says honestly, fighting the urge to cringe at the sound of her breathy, tremulous voice ringing through the auditorium.
 "Five years ago, I couldn't even win prom queen."

 "And I want to thank Christopher for taking a chance and casting me as Lily.
 And David for supporting me and always pushing me to be a better person.
 I love you, sweetie," she says, focusing her eyes on his smiling face in the audience.
 In the short time that she's known him, he's become her best friend, second only to Santana, and one of the few people in Los Angeles that she actually trusts.
-And he knows exactly what she wants to say next.
-He gives her a little nod of encouragement, and she takes one last breath and concentrates on keeping her voice even as she finally says the one thing that she's always promised to say someday—even if this isn't exactly the way she's imagined it would happen.
+And he knows exactly what she wants to say next, even as she offers the expected gratitude to her cast.
+He gives her a little nod of encouragement, and she takes one last breath and concentrates on keeping her voice even as she finally says the one thing that she's always promised to say someday—even if this isn't exactly the way she'd imagined it would happen.

 "And finally, I want to thank Rachel Berry for making me realize that I am so much more than just another pretty face.
 I finally got it right."